 However, many areas in the movie were very unexplored due to limited graphical capabilities (the first Ratchet and Clank was about 13 years ago!) or simply that it was hardly seen in the original.
 This allowed for a large expansion of the overall idea (such as massive war factory, or Planet Quartu) where we are actually inside or on the surface.

-Most inspiration for the project are simply place on the legacy of games and existing art since there is a long game history in this license.
-Where there isn't direct inspiration, such as brand new environments, we look to analyze what makes the world as a whole visually tick, and pair that with the requirements of new content.
+Most inspiration for the project is simply placed on the legacy of games and existing art since there is a long game history in this license.
+Where there isn’t a direct inspiration, such as brand new environments, we look to analyze what makes the world as a whole visually tick, and pair that with the requirements of new content.
 In this case, it was often over the top, clear functionality with a wacky flare and specific world technologies.
-With that said, a whole lot of the film took place in new locations which is I'm sure desired by fans within a re-telling of the origin.
+With that said, a whole lot of the film took place in new locations which are I’m sure desired by fans within a re-telling of the origin.

 Start to finish in the design department can vary, like most jobs, though an average for a production role is probably a year if you aren’t on a monster budget at a studio such as Pixar where development cycles are much longer.
 If you are involved in pre-production (proof of concept, exploration and other creative tasks before the full team is assembled) then this can also be much longer.